The New Official Paul Krugman Web Page-

 Here are some video clips of several PBS interviews where Krugman discusses the Rockefellers

-Two conferences at Princeton where Krugman speaks about September 11, although you'll have to search for the videos on the page (press control-F and type "Krugman"), and you'll have to fastforward in each of the videos in order to get to each of Krugman's speeches.
-Sorry but the Sept 21 conference has lousy sound quality.
+One news conference on the day Krugman won the 2008 Nobel Prize in Economics and two conferences at Princeton where Krugman speaks about September 11.
+You'll have to search for the videos on the page (press control-F and type "Krugman"), and you'll have to fastforward in each of the videos in order to get to each of Krugman's speeches.
+Sorry but the Sept 21 conference has poor sound quality.

 This page has some course web pages and lecture notes of MIT professors, including Krugman.
 You might have to search a little bit to find them